 If the current TAI is not in the TAI list, the UE proceeds as follows:

-1) if the de-registration procedure was initiated for reasons other than removal of the USIM and the UE is to be switched off, the de-registration procedure shall be aborted and re-initiated after successfully performing a registration procedure for mobility or periodic update; or
+1) if the de-registration procedure was initiated for reasons other than removal of the USIM ,the UE is to be switched off or due to the Tsor-cm timer expiry (see 3GPP TS 23.122 [5]), the de-registration procedure shall be aborted and re-initiated after successfully performing a registration procedure for mobility or periodic update; or

-2) if the de-registration procedure was initiated due to removal of the USIM or the UE is to be switched off, the UE shall abort the de-registration procedure, perform a local de-registration and enter the state 5GMM-DEREGISTERED.
+2) if the de-registration procedure was initiated due to removal of the USIM or the UE is to be switched off or due to the Tsor-cm timer expiry (see 3GPP TS 23.122 [5]), the UE shall abort the de-registration procedure, perform a local de-registration and enter the state 5GMM-DEREGISTERED.

 If the current TAI is still part of the TAI list, the UE shall restart the de-registration procedure.